mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Yea," she said, "I'd like that."

-"Hey Liffa," she asked, "What about the wind?"
+"Liffa," she asked, "What about the wind?"

 There was a pause on the line as everyone in the room seemed confused.
-Fajro reached for the listener, but Melna intercepted his hand and Liffa responded, "The fog listens."
+Fajro reached for the listener, but Melna intercepted his hand and Liffa responded, "I've heard it speaking close to home.
+From Ulu, beyond the fog of war."

-Melna tried to scream, "Liffa, I love you!" but the operator had already pried her hands from the listener and the lever had been lifted before she could finish.
+Melna tried to say, "Liffa, I love you," but the operator had already pried her hands from the listener and the lever had been lifted before she could finish.
 A soldier held her back as another picked up the listener from the floor and gave it to Fajro.

-He yelled at Melna, "What did I say?!" and then immediately turned back to the microphone.
+He yelled at Melna, "What are you two on about?!" and then immediately turned back to the microphone.
 "That's enough talk for now, Liffa.
 Let's get to work...
 What's that?...
 Oh she'll be fine.
 Let's just focus for now, okay?"

 Fajro gestured to a man at the far side of the room, who flipped a mundane switch on his desk.
 A small tube of glass next to the switch flashed orange for a moment and then held its glow, searing its shape into her eyes.